hillaryychan/COMP6771/notes/08_Templates.md

 }
 ```

-The exact same principles will apply for classes; implementations must be in the header file, and the compiler should only behave as it one `stack<int>` was instantiated
+The exact same principles will apply for classes; implementations must be in the header file, and the compiler should only behave as it one `stack<int>` was instantiated.
+It is also generally preferred **not** to use `.tpp` files as they are "archaic" and "error-prone".
+We are better off having template definitions being written in the body of the class in the `.h[pp]` file.

 ## Static Members